 Leon Wieseltier, the longtime literary editor of the New Republic, is a noted writer on politics, religion, and culture.
 Although frequently characterized as a liberal intellectual, Wieseltier's views on foreign policy—especially with respect to Israel and the Middle East—often veer toward the hawkish right.
 Wieseltier does not consider himself a neoconservative, but he has supported the work of various neoconservative-led advocacy groups, including the Project for the New American Century (PNAC) and the Committee for the Liberation of Iraq.

-In opposition to observers who warned that U.S. intervention could worsen the conflict, Wieseltier retorted in May 2013 that "we often engage with what we cannot master.
+In contrast to observers who warned that U.S. intervention could worsen the conflict, Wieseltier brushed aside more substantive concerns and retorted in May 2013 that "we often engage with what we cannot master.
 No outcomes are assured, except perhaps when we do nothing.
 We do not need to control the realm in which we need to take action; we need only to have strong and defensible reasons and strong and defensible means, and to keep our wits, our analytical abilities, about us."

 Earlier, in January 2011, Wieseltier attacked the Obama administration's approach to the revolution in Egypt.
 Ignoring decades of U.S. policymaking in the region as well as the unhappy legacy of neoconservative-inspired "democracy" projects, Wieseltier wrote that "the bizarre irony of Obama's global multiculturalism is that it has had the effect of aligning America with regimes and against peoples."
 He also excoriated "liberals" for their "wholesale repudiation of Bush's foreign policy includ[ing] the rejection of anything resembling his 'freedom agenda,'" and claimed that President Obama's multiculturalism amounted to little more than an "acceptance agenda."
 He added, "[W]hatever one's views of the Iraq war, it really does not seem too much to ask of American liberals that they think a little less crudely about democratization—not only about its moral significance but also about its strategic significance."